Great Smoky Mountain Council: Pellissippi Lodge

 Pellissippi Lodge #230 is the Order of the Arrow lodge that serves the Great Smoky Mountain Council in East Tennessee.
 Its headquarters are located in Knoxville, TN.
 The Order of the Arrow is an organization that is dedicated to cheerful service and brotherhood, and is the honor society of the Boy Scouts of America.

+The Pellissippi Lodge has a rich history that includes many notable individuals, including former National Chief Jeff Moser.
+Moser served as the National Chief of the Order of the Arrow from 1997 to 1998 and was a member of the Lodge.
+During his time as National Chief, Moser was instrumental in promoting the values of the Order of the Arrow, including service to others and the importance of scouting.
+The Lodge has hosted a number of National Order of the Arrow Conferences at the University of Tennessee, including NOACs in 1977, 1992, 2000, and 2022.